How Often Can You Reapply Deodorant? Derms Weigh In On The Sweaty Situation

 Acid-based formulas (like glycolic-acid-based solutions) are common culprits as well: These effectively lower your skin's pH and make it too acidic for odor-causing bacteria to thrive1, but some people may find AHAs way too harsh for their liking, especially when relying on multiple swipes throughout the day.

 That being said, you can go ahead and reapply your deo to your heart's content—just make sure to limit the frequency (or swap to a gentler product) if you notice any skin irritation.
+In terms of gentle yet effective ingredients to seek out, most people can tolerate starches and powders, like arrowroot or rice starch, as these absorb moisture without aggravating sensitive skin.
+Botanical extracts, like garcinia mangostana peel extract and magnolia bark extract, also have strong antimicrobial and antioxidant properties, which can be beneficial at balancing the microbiome in favor of good bacteria.

 How to reapply correctly.

 As a general rule, apply your deodorant to clean, dry skin—which we admit is a touch more difficult when you're sweating up a storm, but it's worth taking the time to pat your pits dry before reapplying.
 Especially if you use an antiperspirant: "Otherwise sweat will dilute the antiperspirant, and it will fail due to insufficient concentration," says King.
-Many deodorants also do their best work on clean, dry skin—particularly if the formula works by limiting bacterial growth in the area.

 Alas, an exception: If you use crystal deodorant (which contains mineral salts like potassium alum that have antimicrobial properties), you want to apply them on clean, slightly damp skin.
 "Ideally right after a bath or shower," says King.
 Or if you're reapplying on the go, she recommends wetting the top of the crystal before swiping.
 That way, the crystal will impart a film on your skin when you apply.